Ever heard the saying "A rising tide raises all ships"?

-Okay you’re starting to see my point which is good but how exactly do you do it?
-Let’s walk through it. . .
+Okay, you're starting to see my point that is good but how exactly do you do it?
+Let's walk through it. . .

 As each passing week and month go by you'll continue to trade short-term, medium and long-term strategies.
 These positions are meant to create streams of income at different points in the future.

 If you continued to follow, this mentality and the market crashed you could quickly adjust your weekly options followed by the credit spreads.
 Sure the LEAPS would take a beating but you could make up a lot more money trading the shorter timeframes and making faster adjustments along the way.
 And remember the LEAPS are long-term plays so you shouldn't be that concerned with short-term changes in value.